GET YOUR FIRST TREATMENT KIT FOR FREE get started

 What are the best natural remedies for butt acne?

 Home remedies seem appealing, but unfortunately, these are usually less effective than medical-grade acne medications.
-Having said that, the combination of pharmaceutical-grade ingredients such as salicylic acid and the antibacterial benzoyl peroxide could be very beneficial for the treatment of bumps or butt and other areas on the body.
+Combining pharmaceutical-grade ingredients such as salicylic acid and the antibacterial benzoyl peroxide could be very beneficial for treating bumps or butt and other areas on the body.

 When you are looking for body treatment cream with natural plant-based ingredients, look for creams that include Tea tree oil (potent antimicrobial and antifungal), Green tea extract (helps lighten pigmentation and boosts skin's natural healing), Cucumber extract (enhances the natural protective layer and decreases sebum production) and Licorice extract that helps prevent and fade after acne brown spots.

-What’s the best way to get rid of dark spots (hyperpigmentation) on the butt?
+What's the best way to eliminate dark spots (hyperpigmentation) on the butt?

 Best tips for people with Butt acne (buttne)